Candied Butternut Squash is the perfect side dish in the fall when you are craving something sweet and savory with all the aromas of fall!

 Not to mention how budget-friendly this vegetable is since it’s in season.
 I’ll share some traditional and non-traditional recipes with my healthy twist on them.

 I think it’s appropriate to start with classic, roasted butternut squash.
 Besides making soup, I believe this is the most common way it’s prepared.

-I made some adjustments on the classic version to make it sugar and carb free, so more nutritious for you and your guests!
+I made some adjustments to the classic version to make it sugar and carb-free, so more nutritious for you and your guests!

 Speaking of healthy, let’s go over some health benefits of butternut squash ( I know you are dying to know)